U.S. attorney gives strong warning to Philadelphia homeless encampment protesters

 "I'm watching this situation closely.
 If anybody at the encampments defies the police and commits any federal crimes in the process, here is your warning: you will be prosecuted federally to the fullest extent of the law," McSwain said in a tweet.

-The warning comes as two encampments continue to occupy two areas of the city: the Ben Franklin Parkway and outside of the Philadelphia Housing Authority building on Ridge Avenue.
+The warning comes as two encampments continue to occupy to areas of the city: the Ben Franklin Parkway and outside of the Philadelphia Housing Authority on Ridge Avenue.

-READ MORE: Homeless encampment residents ask to meet Philadelphia mayor as stalemate continues; Kenney declines

 Despite three attempts by the city to close them down, the homeless encampments are still up and running.
 Some members of the city's Fairmount neighborhood say they are fed up and don't feel safe.